Thanos1716/pixel-consistency/README.md

 If doing manual installation, you can also optionally include [Animatica](https://modrinth.com/mod/animatica) for some animated textures. ([unofficial Forge port](https://www.curseforge.com/minecraft/mc-mods/animaticareforged))

-<strong>If you use this resource pack with Optifine, please be aware that <ins>not all features will work, and things will be broken</ins> as I do not provide support for it directly.</strong>
+<strong>If you use this resource pack with OptiFine, please be aware that <ins>not all features will work, and things will be broken</ins> as I do not provide support for it directly.</strong>

 <!-- Either the [Modrinth Launcher](https://modrinth.com/app) or [Prism Launcher](https://prismlauncher.org/download/) are recommended. -->